 Philip K. Howard

 Philip K. Howard is a well-known leader of government and legal reform in America.
-His new book, The Rule of Nobody (W. W. Norton & Company, April 2014), has been praised by Fareed Zakaria as “an utterly compelling and persuasive book that, if followed, could change the way America works.”
-His Ted Talk has been viewed by over 500,000 people.
+His latest book, The Rule of Nobody (W. W. Norton & Company, April 2014), was nominated for the Hayek Book Prize and was praised by Fareed Zakaria as “an utterly compelling and persuasive book that, if followed, could change the way America works.”
+His 2010 Ted Talk has been viewed by over 600,000 people.

-Philip is also the author of the best-seller The Death of Common Sense (Random House, 1995), The Collapse of the Common Good (Ballantine Books, 2002) and Life Without Lawyers (W. W. Norton & Company, 2009).
+Philip is also the author of the best-seller The Death of Common Sense (Random House, 1995), The Collapse of the Common Good (Ballantine Books, 2002), and Life Without Lawyers (W. W. Norton & Company, 2009).
+He writes periodically for the Wall Street Journal, the Washington Post, and other publications.
+He was a member of President Trump’s CEO council, advising on infrastructure, and regularly testifies before Congress.

 The son of a minister, Philip got his start working summers at the Oak Ridge National Laboratory for Nobel laureate Eugene Wigner and has been active in public affairs his entire adult life.
 He is a prominent civic leader in New York City and has advised national political leaders on legal and regulatory reform for fifteen years, including Vice President Al Gore and numerous governors.
 He is Senior Counsel at the law firm Covington & Burling, LLP.
 He is a graduate of Yale College and the University of Virginia Law School, and lives in Manhattan with his wife Alexandra.
 They have four children.